-It’s hard to believe that my I have lived in Taipei, Taiwan for nearly 3 years already.
+It’s hard to believe that I have lived in Taipei, Taiwan for 6 years already.
 For the most part, I have felt confident in my decision to trade my comfortable life in Southern California for a life of relative uncertainty.
 I am happy with my choice as it has given me the chance to travel and experience the world in ways that would be impossible with 10 days of vacation annually.
 When I meet people on my travels they always ask me two questions.

 Admittedly, these questions were a bit difficult at first.
 The decision to trade a secure future and income for a life of adventure can be hard to explain at times.
 After spending some time in Asia I feel like I have the ability to answer these questions better.
 Today I’ll focus on the topic of living in Taiwan.
-In the recently published survey by InterNations, Taiwan came out on top as the country most favored by the 14,000 expats surveyed.
+In the recently published survey by InterNations, Taiwan came out on top as the country most favored by the 14,000 ex-pats surveyed.
 This might seem surprising but there are a few reasons why foreigners enjoy the quiet island.

 Why do expats like to live in Taiwan?

 Food – Taiwan is renowned for its wide selection of food and snacks.
 Many Taiwanese delicacies have made their way around the world.
 One example is bubble milk tea, which has become quite common in the west (including numerous shops in my hometown).
 One thing to remember is that sanitation standards will be a bit different from what you are used to.
 If you have a sensitive stomach you may want to ease into the food here.
-Whether you chose to eat street food or in a Taiwanese restaurant you can rest assured that the food will be cheap and delicious.
+Whether you chose to eat street food or in a Taiwanese restaurant, you can rest assured that the food will be cheap and delicious.

 Natural Beauty – Although a relatively small island Taiwan is a hidden treasure for outdoor enthusiasts.
 Taiwan has the highest concentration of mountains in the world.
 There are 286 mountains over 3,000 meters.
 More than any other country in the world!
 If you aren’t one for hiking there are a number of other places to check out.
-Some of the most notable are Taroko Gorge (located in beautiful Hualien County) a great place for trekking, Kenting (墾丁國家公園) the popular beach on the southern tip of Taiwan, and if you’re feeling adventurous there is always Taiwan’s tallest mountain YuShan (玉山) also called Jade Mountain.
+Some of the most notable sights are Taroko Gorge (located in beautiful Hualien County) a great place for trekking, Kenting (墾丁國家公園) the popular beach on the southern tip of Taiwan, and if you’re feeling adventurous there is always Taiwan’s tallest mountain YuShan (玉山) also called Jade Mountain.

 Cost of Living – Taiwan is also an attractive place to live due to its low cost of living and relatively high salary.
 Expats working in Taiwan will notice that the cost of living is significantly less than the cost in other major cities around Asia.
 The best value for rent and food can be found in the south of Taiwan or in less populous cities around the island.
 Even if you choose to live in the capital of Taipei you should be able to save a bit of money, how much you save will depend mainly on your choice of living and how often you go out for a night on the town.
-Don’t expect to get rich here (my salary is lower than it is in america), but if you are good at saving Taiwan can help you pay off student loans, travel to nearby countries, or save towards your next adventure.
+Don’t expect to get rich here (my salary is lower than it is in America), but if you are good at saving Taiwan can help you pay off student loans, travel to nearby countries, or save money for your next adventure.
 You can check the cost of living in Taipei here and compare it to where you live.

-Healthcare – Taiwan has an excellent national healthcare system with affordability that can rival the best in the world.
+Healthcare – Taiwan has an excellent national health care system with affordability that can rival the best in the world.
 The standard copay for doctor visits/dental work/etc. is 200NTD (roughly $6.50).
 And that copayment includes all the medicine you will need.
 I don’t get sick or visit the doctor often but it has been great to have.
 When I developed an allergy to cashews 200NTD.
 Acupuncture 200NTD (seriously!).
 Periodic dental cleaning 200NTD.
 Expats can rest assured knowing that seeking healthcare in Taiwan won’t break the bank.